romario333/github-analyzer/README.md

 ## TODO

-- [ ] If you visit route directly it doesn't work
-- [ ] Breakpoints seem to be off by one in arrow functions?
+- Breakpoints seem to be off by one in arrow functions?
-- [ ] Users with most pull-requests
+- Users with most pull-requests
-- [ ] PR open vs closed graph
+- PR open vs closed graph
-- [ ] Repos within org (repo size by # of comments, issues and PRs)
+- Repos within org (repo size by # of comments, issues and PRs)